Teenagehood looks different for every child, you probably experienced it yourself while you were growing up.

 Sadly, the hormone changes caused by puberty can make young women sensitive about their appearance.

-This can appear on many different areas of the body, not just the face.
+This can appear in many different areas of the body, not just the face.

 These changes can make young women feel bad about themselves and their appearance.